hackclub/hackclub/workshops/web_chat/README.md

 })
 ```

 If you try to run the code you should see... no changes (again 😑).
 The socket connects to the server but the server doesn't do anything.
-Add the following code just before `} catch (error) {` in index.ts:
+Add the following code just before `} catch (error) {` in `index.ts`:

 ```js
 try {